icewolfz/jiMUD/docs/preferences.md

 - `Enable colors` disable or enable all colors
 - `Enable background colors` disable or enable just background colors
 - `Show invalid MXP tags` display any MXP tags as normal text if they are not standard or custom elements
+- `Show timestamp` display the timestamp for when line of text was added
+- `Timestamp format` the timestamp display format**Note** Supports all moment time formats

 ## Display > Fonts